Case Summary Basics (Recorded) (018063)

 • Writing exercise: 0:01:01 (Part II)

-Accommodation measures: The Department of Justice is committed to providing an inclusive and barrier-free learning environment.
-If you have any accessibility needs in order to fully participate in the training activity, please contact your manager to discuss your needs.
-You may also call upon the services of the Centre for Workplace Access-Ability, Health and Wellness to help identify what type of accommodation measures you require.
+Accommodation Measures: The Department of Justice is committed to an inclusive, barrier-free learning environment.
+If you need workplace accommodations to fully participate in this training, contact your manager or the Centre for Workplace Access-Ability, Health and Wellness (CWAHW).
+Please note, the CWAHW requires at least 72 hours to respond.

-For information about the continuing professional development (CPD) hours for this course, please consult the 2024 Accreditation Summary.
+For information about the continuing professional development (CPD) hours for this course, please consult the 2026 Accreditation Summary.

-Click here for the 2023 Accreditation Summary.
+Click here for the 2025 Accreditation Summary.

-If you have questions, please contact our accreditation team by email (Accreditations@justice.gc.ca).
+If you have questions concerning the accreditation process, please contact our accreditation team by email (Accreditations@justice.gc.ca).

 Date modified: 2023-04-04